Home » How To » How To Create Shutdown Shortcut in Windows 10

 change icon

-You might see an information prompt letting you know that the shutdown.exe file has no icons.
-Just click on the “Ok” button to continue.
+You might see an information prompt notifying you that the shutdown.exe file has no icons.
+Just click on the “OK” button to continue.

 click ok